invenia/blog/_posts/JuliaLangFeatures.md

 ```

 In closures, boxing applies only to rebinding, though the [closure bug](https://github.com/JuliaLang/julia/issues/15276)
-does mean julia will sometime over-eagerly box variables because it thinks they might be rebound.
+does mean Julia will sometimes over-eagerly box variables because it thinks they might be rebound.
 It has no change on what the code does, but it does impact performance.

 While this kind of code itself should never be used, since Julia has a perfectly